zzhangjii/learning-library/workshops/adwc-trialcampaigns/README.md

 **Third**, ***How to View the Lab Guides***

-- The Labguides are best viewed using the Workshop's [GitHub Pages Website URL](https://oracle.github.io/learning-library/workshops/adwc-trialcampaigns/)
+- The Lab guides are best viewed using the Workshop's [GitHub Pages Website URL](https://oracle.github.io/learning-library/workshops/adwc-trialcampaigns/)

+**Temporary GitHub Page link is here [GitHub Pages Website URL](https://unofficialoraclecloudhub.github.io/autonomous-campaign/workshops/adwc-trialcampaigns/)

 - Once you are viewing the Workshop's GitHub Pages website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**